Celebs Go Dating: Development and production

 It was announced in March 2016 that E4 had commissioned a new reality dating series which sees celebrities go on dates with members of the public.
 Filming for the first series started in August 2016, with the programme premiering later that month.
 The first series was made up of 15 episodes, airing every weekday.
 In 2017, a second and third series was confirmed to air in early and late 2017, with 20 episodes per series.
 Series two saw the return of Joey Essex who broke the rules in the first series when he started dating a celebrity on the series.
 During the filming of series two, Stephen Bear brought many problems to the dating agency, breaking the rules of the show by dating another celebrity outside of the series; this led to his removal from the programme.

 It was announced on the official Celebs Go Dating Twitter account that the third series of the show will feature same-sex relationships for the first time.
 In September 2017, it was confirmed that the series would return for a fourth series in 2018.
 The fourth series also features same-sex relationships.
 The series was renewed for a fifth and sixth series in 2018.
 In 2019, the Celebs Go Dating was renewed for a seventh and eighth series.
 In June 2020, it was announced that due to the COVID-19 pandemic, the programme would return with a special series titled Celebs Go Virtual Dating.
 With five 30-minute episodes, the series began airing on 27 July 2020.
 The ninth series of Celebs Go Dating aired in early 2022.

+In September 2024, when producer Lime Pictures shuttered its London production office, Objective Media Group under its unscripted entertainment label Objective Entertainment had taken over Lime Pictures' reality state including Celebs Go Dating with Objecitve Entertainment would produce future series.